Package 'ecpdist'

 ecp_mrl(x = 5, lambda = .1, gamma = .5, phi = - .2)

-Plot function
+Plot function of the ecp distribution

 Description